TMJ Treatment Can Restore Your Comfort

 Disorders related to the temporomandibular joint (TMJ) can cause symptoms that range from frustrating, such as a clicking jaw, to debilitating.
 Our doctors can confirm whether you suffer from the condition using advanced diagnostic technology.
 We also offer a full range of treatment for TMJ disorder, beginning with conservative therapy.
-Dr. Eric Geist, Dr. Richard D. Willis, or Dr. Matthew W. Fowlkes can answer any questions you have regarding TMJ treatment during a consultation at our Monroe, LA, practice.
+Dr. Eric Geist, Dr. Matthew W. Fowlkes, or Dr. Nick Gregory can answer any questions you have regarding TMJ treatment during a consultation at our Monroe, LA, practice.

 Symptoms of TMJ Disorder